jmbarne3/jimbarnesdev/_posts/2023-06-12-private-composer-github.md

 ### Generating the Site

 We're now ready to build our project and make our first commit.
-The site won't have any packages listed, but this will allow us to make sure everything is working as expect.
+The site won't have any packages listed, but this will allow us to make sure everything is working as expected.

 ```bash
 $ php bin/satis build